felis-catus/icey/README.md

 Why?
 -----
 Originally made as a personal quick and dirty replacement for [Source SDK VICE](https://developer.valvesoftware.com/wiki/VICE), this tool is pretty much identical to that.
-The stock VICE requires Steam and Source engine libraries to function, while this tool only uses system libraries and can be run everywhere.
-(Windows only for now, I did say "quick and dirty" right?)
+Stock VICE requires Steam and Source engine libraries to function, while this tool only uses system libraries and can be run everywhere.

 Usage
 -----